vividos/Svg.Skia.Forms/README.md

 The library is licensed under the [MIT License](License.md).

-The Toucan image used in the sample app is a free SVG image, [designed by freepik.com](https://www.freepik.com).
+The Toucan and Colibri images used in the sample app are free SVG images, [designed by freepik.com](https://www.freepik.com).